 - Ensures actual delivery and supply of food grains to individuals of eligible households at subsidized prices.

 - Ensure the efficient operation of the Targeted Public Distribution System (TPDS).

 - Strengthen the capacities of the Fair Price Shops and State agencies.

 - Responsible for the payment of food security allowance.

-The NFSA has the provision for levying penalty.
-However, the penalty should not exceed INR 5,000 and required to be imposed on public servants or authorities by the State Food Commission if they are found guilty of not complying with the reliefs offered by the Act.
+The NFSA has the provision for levying penalties.
+However, the penalty should not exceed INR 5,000 and is required to be imposed on public servants or authorities by the State Food Commission if they are found guilty of not complying with the reliefs offered by the Act.

 The nutritional requirement of the country is the driving factor of the National Food Security Act/ NFSA of 2013.
 The Act steps in to ensure that no one is denied the right to food under any given circumstances considering the staggering rate at which poverty is prevalent in the country.